 Interface type used (Full Scale or Driver/Receiver).

-Power Station Interface output capacity (Command Station and Repeater only).
+Power Station Interface output current capacity or limit (Command Station and Repeater only).

 Power Station Interface input loading (Power Station and Repeater only).

+Current in the case of Full Scale Interface

+Receiver resistance in the case of Driver/Receiver Interface

-Positive and negative polarity signals.
-If labeled A and B, A must correspond to the positive polarity and B must correspond to the negative polarity.
+Which terminals carry the positive and negative polarity signals.
+If terminals are labeled A and B, A shall correspond to the positive polarity and B shall correspond to the negative polarity.

-Power Station common (only required if Power Station input is not electrically isolated).
+Power Station Common (only required if Power Station input is not electrically isolated).

+If the Power Station Interface on a Power Station is electrically isolated, it shall be noted.